 Skip navigation

-Your surgeon made 3 to 4 small cuts in your belly.
+The type of surgery you had is called laparoscopic splenectomy.
+The surgeon made 3 to 4 small cuts (incisions) in your belly.
 The laparoscope and other medical instruments were inserted through these cuts.
-Gas was pumped into your belly to expand the area to help your surgeon see better.
+A harmless gas was pumped into your belly to expand the area to help your surgeon see better.

 What to Expect at Home

-Recovering from laparoscopic spleen removal usually takes about 1 to 3 weeks.
+Recovering from surgery usually takes several weeks.
 You may have some of these symptoms as you recover:

 Activity

-You may be able to drive after 5 to 7 days if you are not taking narcotic pain drugs.
-You may lift 15 pounds or less.
-Do NOT do any heavy lifting or straining for the first 1 to 2 weeks after surgery.
+You may be able to drive after 7 to 10 days if you are not taking narcotic pain medicines.
+Do not do any heavy lifting or straining for the first 1 to 2 weeks after surgery.
+If you lift or strain and feel any pain or pulling on the incisions, avoid that activity.

-You may be able to go back to a desk job within a week.
+You may be able to go back to a desk job within a few weeks.
+It can take up to 6 to 8 weeks to get your normal energy level back.

 Managing Pain